fvgh/winfoom/README.md

 _If you don't have an available proxy, you still can test WinFoom by installing [WinGate](https://www.wingate.com/) and configure it to act as a NTML proxy._

-> 👉 Note: Winfoom uses the current user credentials to authenticate to the remote proxy!
-For this, it uses [org.apache.http.impl.auth.win.WindowsCredentialsProvider]( https://hc.apache.org/httpcomponents-client-ga/httpclient-win/apidocs/org/apache/http/impl/auth/win/WindowsCredentialsProvider.html)
+> 👉 Note: For HTTP proxy type, Winfoom uses the current user credentials to authenticate to the remote proxy, there is no need to provide them!

 ### Build from source code